heinhtetzaw346/sshu/README.md

 **With Docker**

+There are different dockerfiles for different build configurations in the [build](build) directory.

+Use glibc dockerfile for mainstream distros using glibc like most Debian-like and RedHat-like.
+Use musl dockerfile for distros that use musl like Alpine.

 You can edit the Dockerfile to fit your needs if you want but.
 It's ready to run.

 ```
-docker build -t local/sshu-build:latest .
+docker build -t local/sshu-build:latest -f build/Dockerfile.linux_glibc .
 ```

-Run container to build image
+Run container to build image.
+Specifiy the correct ./dist sub dir.

 ```
-docker run --rm -it -v ./dist:/dist local/sshu-build:latest
+docker run --rm -it -v ./dist/linux_glibc:/dist local/sshu-build:latest
 ```

-The resulting binary will be in the ./dist directory.
+The resulting binary will be in the ./dist directory in the dir you specified.